-Our disability and mental health advisers offer advice, information and practical support to all students with a disability, medical condition, illness, mental health condition or specific learning difficulty, such as dyslexia.
+Our disability team and mental health and wellbeing team offer advice, information and practical support to all students with a disability, medical condition, illness, mental health condition or specific learning difficulty, such as dyslexia.

 The definition of disability is very wide – if you are not sure whether a condition or difficulty that you have might be a disability which entitles you to support, please contact the disability support team.

 The support you could be entitled to at university could include:

 - Reasonable adjustments to assignments and assessments